-How to Prepare for a Tight Truckload Market: 4 Things Shippers Can Do
+How to Prepare for a Tight Capacity Market: 4 Steps Shippers Can Take

-The balance of carrier supply and shipper demand is always shifting, which means that truckload rates move with it.
+The balance of carrier supply and shipper demand is always shifting in the fragmented and dynamic truckload market, which means that truckload rates move with it.

 As a tighter capacity environment approaches (AKA a "carriers' market"), you'll start noticing a few things:

-Whether you ship a few truckloads a month or manage a multi-million-dollar freight budget, there are some steps that any truckload shipper can take now to prepare for an inflationary spot market.
+Whether you ship a few truckloads a month or manage a multi-million-dollar freight budget, there are some steps you can take now to prepare for a tight truckload market.

 Related: Learn more about truckload market dynamics or a breakdown of a how a truckload market cycle operates.